 - Medical Records Process An ECLS program should keep record of all patient care plans as thoroughly as possible.
 Wherever possible, these records should be kept electronically. - Infection Control While some Infection Control policies at the institution level may cover ECLS, the ECLS Program should further specify their protocols for the prevention of infection at the cannulation site, in the ECLS circuit, or any other means of infection in ECLS care. - Patient Rights Each institution should have an established patient rights & responsibilities policy.
 This policy should be applied in full to the ECLS program.
 ELSO maintains the dignity and rights of all patients and families to make medical decisions free of fear, bias, or favor. - Patient & Family Support Patient & Family Support programs may exist at the institution level.
-While not mandatory, Level 1 Centers should make specific effort to include ECLS-specific information as part of their patient & family support programs. - Patient Follow-Up As a hub of ECLS care, a Level 1 Center is expected to follow up with and maintain records of post-ECLS outcomes.
+While not mandatory, Level 2 Centers should make specific effort to include ECLS-specific information as part of their patient & family support programs. - Patient Follow-Up A Level 2 Center is expected to follow up with and maintain records of post-ECLS outcomes.
 Such a program may be at the institution, system, regional, and/or national level depending on local variances.